 Set some personal goals around saving money and make them as specific and measurable as possible.
 Once you have your personal financial goals, break them down into smaller steps or milestones.
 This will make them easier to achieve and help you stay motivated as you reach your financial targets.

-For instance, instead of “I want to save money to get out of debt,” your goal should be “I want to be debt free in 12 months.
+For instance, instead of “I want to save money to get out of debt,” your goal should be “I want to be debt-free in 12 months.
 I will save $1,000 per month to pay off my credit card balance.”

 Whatever your goals might be, it’s important to have them written down and keep them in mind whenever you’re tempted to spend when you shouldn’t.
-Having concrete goals will help you stay focused on your saving efforts and give you the motivation you keep going.
+Having concrete goals will help you stay focused on your saving efforts and give you the motivation you need to keep going.

 3. Save $1,000 in a Month Using a Savings Challenge